Teesdale Way Section 8 (Gainford to Darlington)

 Description

-The George Hotel is a c15th coaching inn, across the bridge and is the home to the actual clock associated with the poem ‘Grandfather’s Clock’ by Henry Clay Work.
-The bridge itself marks the site of a significant skirmish during the first period of the English Civil War.
-On 1st December 1642, a party of Royalists led by William Cavendish, Duke of Newcastle, successfully defended the bridge that existed at the time, against Parliamentary forces led by Lord Thomas Fairfax.
+The George Hotel – positioned between the Roman bridge and the current bridge – is a c15th coaching inn, home to the actual clock associated with the poem ‘Grandfather’s Clock’ by Henry Clay Work and which can still be seen standing in the hotel today.
+Piercebridge’s current bridge is on the site of a significant skirmish during the first period of the English Civil War.
+On 1st December 1642, a party of Royalists led by William Cavendish, Duke of Newcastle, successfully defended the bridge at that time, against Parliamentary forces led by Thomas Fairfax.

-Further along the trail, out of Piercebridge, is the site of yet another mill – Carlbury Mill – destroyed by fire in 1889.
-This is followed by a short, wooded incline to the main road, which is the only significant ascent on this section.
-At the c12th Church of St Edwin in High Coniscliffe the trail descends gently back towards the river.
-It sits on a promontory of Permian limestone having left the much older Carboniferous bedrock behind.
+Further downriver is the site of Carlbury Mill which was destroyed by fire in 1889.
+After a short, wooded incline (the only significant ascent on this section) the route reaches the main road.
+On entering High Coniscliffe the trail descends past the c12th church, with an extremely rare dedication to St Edwin, back towards the river.
+The church sits on a promontory of Permian limestone having left the much older Carboniferous bedrock behind.
 After an easy walk on the looping riverside trail (where there are a couple of obvious shortcuts) it passes under the A1M motorway to reach the medieval village of Low Coniscliffe.
-Although there are no extant remains, the site of the manorial hall can be seen from the trail shortly before entering the village.
+Although there are no extant remains, the site of the old manorial hall is visible in the meadow between the motorway and the village.

-Out of Low Coniscliffe, the trail takes to the busy A67 to enter the outskirts of Darlington and past Tees Cottage Pumping Station, once Darlington’s waterworks and now a heritage museum.
-The finish of Section 8, at Broken Scar Picnic Area, lies only a few metres further on.
+Beyond Low Coniscliffe, the trail takes to the busy A67, entering the outskirts of Darlington past a distinctive red-bricked building that was Tees Cottage Pumping Station.
+This was once Darlington’s main waterworks and is now a heritage museum.
+The finish of Section 8 – at Broken Scar Picnic Area – is only a few metres further on.

 Shopping Basket